krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_06_Debug_Module.md

 ##### Step 11

 Add a new task to the existing playbook so we can verify and see what version of Ansible is being used to execute the playbook.
-The variable `ansible_version` will return a dictionary representing Ansible major, minor, revision of the release.
+The variable `ansible_version` will return a dictionary representing the Ansible major, minor, revision of the release.

 ```yaml